 Anyone dealing with too much stress or a tough situation might have depression.
 It’s easy to understand how MS, which takes a toll on physical health and may cause lasting problems, can bring on the mood disorder.

 What Are the Symptoms of Depression?

-Everyone at one time or another has felt depressed, sad, or blue.
-Sometimes the feeling of sadness becomes intense, lasting for long periods of time and preventing a person from leading a normal life.
-This is depression, a mental illness that, if left untreated, can worsen, lasting for years and causing untold suffering, and possibly even resulting in suicide.
-It is important to recognize the signs of depression, which include:
+Everyone at one time or another has felt down, sad, or blue.
+Sometimes the feeling of sadness gets intense, lasting for a long time and keeping a person from doing what they like to do.
+This is depression, a mental illness that, without treatment, can get worse and go on for years.
+The symptoms can include: